LeNPaul/full-circle/_posts/2017-04-24-my-journey-so-far-with-jekyll.md

 title: "My Journey So Far With Jekyll"
 ---

-Ever since I discovered [Jekyll](http://jekyllrb.com/), one of the more popular static website generators used by [GitHub Pages](https://pages.github.com/), I have used Jekyll as my go-to for building simple, fast, static websites.
+Ever since I discovered [Jekyll](http://jekyllrb.com/) - one of the more popular static website generators used by [GitHub Pages](https://pages.github.com/) - I have used Jekyll as my go-to for building simple, fast, static websites.
 Not only has building Jekyll themes from scratch helped me learn a lot about web development, but it is also a great outlet for me to design and build websites.
-As of now, the following are my current themes that I have.
+As of now, the following are my current themes that I have built.

 ### Lagrange